RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 		- [[SHAPRFECV]] (16 feats)
 	- ##### Modelling:
 		- All the cont variables were binned using optbinning to make a all cat variable dataset
-		- We tried out both LightGBM and RandomForest, and also tried to use stacking on these 2 models.
+		- We tried out both LightGBM and RandomForest, and also tried to use [[Notes/Stacking|stacking]] on these 2 models.
 Optuna was used to finetune the models
 		- The data was from 2019, was divided in train, test and validation sets.
 		- 5 fold Cross-validation was done to prevent overfitting
 		- We also had data from Sept-Nov 2021 as out-of-time test set